open-feature/go-sdk/README.md

 apiInstance.SetProvider(myProvider)
 ```

-Similarly, while you have options (due to historical reasons) to create a client with `openfeature.NewClient()` helper, it is recommended to use API to generate the client which returns an `IClient` instance.
+Similarly, while you have option (due to historical reasons) to create a client with `openfeature.NewClient()` helper, it is recommended to use API to generate the client which returns an `IClient` instance.

 ```go
 // global helper